pragma-/pbot/README.md

 #### Truncating long messages
 Output that is longer than the maximum length of an IRC message will be pasted, with all formatting preserved, to a web paste service.
-The IRC message itself will be truncated, with enough room to append the paste URL to the end.
+The IRC message itself will be truncated, with enough room to append the paste URL.

-If `preserve_newlines` is enabled, then if there are more lines available than `max_newlines` all the lines will be pasted, with formatting preserved, to a web paste service.
-PBot will then output up to `max_newlines` lines and then output the URL to the paste.
+When `preserve_newlines` is enabled, if there are more lines available than `max_newlines` then all of the lines will be pasted, with formatting preserved, to a web paste service.
+PBot will then output up to `max_newlines` lines as distinct messages and then output the URL to the paste.

 ### Scripting interface
 PBot uses [Plang](https://github.com/pragma-/Plang) as a scripting language.
 You can use the